Wind farms were considered a threat to national security:

 But then, at the last minute, an official objection was received from the Ministry of Defence: the wind turbines would prevent defence radar from working.
 At stake: the air defences and security of the nation.
 The giant blades of the wind turbines would cause interference with the ground radar used to detect enemy aircraft approaching British shores at low altitudes, since their rotation can mimic the effect of fast-moving aircraft.
 The UK would be unable to protect and defend its airspace.

 And just inland of the planned site for Sheringham Shoal, lay RAF Trimingham.
-Statoil’s wind turbines would block the radar’s view.
+Equinor’s wind turbines would block the radar’s view.

 The rules were clear.
-Unless the MoD withdrew its formal objection, BERR could not issue consent to Statoil for the wind farm.
+Unless the MoD withdrew its formal objection, BERR could not issue consent to Equinor for the wind farm.

 There was anger in the British wind industry, with the MoD taking flak for hampering the progress of clean energy.
 The British Wind Energy Association (now RenewableUK) warned that wind farms, crucial for the UK to reach its renewable energy targets, were being held up by the planning process, while the MoD insisted that their objections were ‘absolutely essential.’